 Welsh cakes only take around 25 minutes to make with 15 minutes of preparation time and 10 minutes of cooking time but do require some baking skill, so if you like a challenge and love a tea time treat, this recipe is for you.

 These strawberry and white chocolate choux buns are a sweet light treat that goes perfect with any occasion, especially afternoon tea.
 If you’re a skilled baker with a sweet tooth, these are sure to impress any guests at afternoon tea.

 Strawberry and white chocolate are a combination that takes beating, but adding the creamy vanilla custard in the center of the choux buns opens up the traditional flavors to a whole new level.

 These choux buns only take 30-35 minutes to make but due to our old friend choux pastry, are quite difficult to make.

 Red velvet cake is rich, filling, and a fantastic treat.
 However, we feel that for afternoon tea, having a whole red velvet cake may fill you up too much, and you won’t be able to enjoy all of the other baked treats on your table.

-These cupcakes only take around 40 minutes to make and this recipe makes around 18 to 24 cupcakes depending on how big you want them.
+These mini cakes only take around 40 minutes to make, and this recipe makes around 18 to 24 cupcakes depending on how big you want them.